 The full timetable of all activities for this course can be accessed from Course Planner.

-5. Discuss and design in section.
+5. The ability analyse, discuss and design in section

 University Graduate Attributes